The Ultimate Guide to Starting and Building Your Consulting Business

 A second way of estimating income and distribution for consultants is to look at US Census data for solo professionals in those segments where consultants work.

-This chart shows the income distribution for solo professionals from an analysis by Elaine Pofeldt of the most recent US Census data from 2015.
+This chart shows the income distribution for solo professionals from an analysis by Elaine Pofeldt of the last US Census data from 2015.
 This analysis is from Elaine’s book, The Million-Dollar, One-Person Business, published by Lorena Jones Books.

 Totaling the long tail on the right of the curve shows that more than 2.7 million solopreneurs make more than $100,000 per year.
 There are more than that now since this data is from 2015.